Comparison of Halo Model and Simulation Predictions for Projected-Field Kinematic Sunyaev-Zel'dovich Cross-Correlations: Results for Alternative Gas Density Profiles

 \section{Results for Alternative Gas Density Profiles}

 In addition to using the B16 gas density profile, we also construct simulated kSZ maps with a different set of parameters to test our conclusions.
-It is peculiar that for the fiducial results, when we compute the ratios between the theory and pasted maps, across filters and redshifts, the ratios have very little scale dependence and are generally close to 1.25 (although they do change somewhat with redshift).
+It is peculiar that for the fiducial results, when we compute the ratios between the theory and pasted maps, across filters and redshifts, the ratios have very little scale dependence and are generally close to 1.5 (although they do change somewhat with redshift).
 As a sanity check, we run the same projected-field calculation in Figs.~\ref{ksz_so_non_b16} and \ref{ksz_planck_non_b16} with the parameters listed in Table~\ref{non_b16_gas}.

 With this alternative gas profile, we find that the ratios between theory predictions and simulations change compared to those found in Sec.~\ref{subsec:kSZ}, but still show very little scale dependence.
 The most notable change compared to the fiducial GNFW results is for the \textit{Planck} $1 < z < 2.5$ bin.
-This is the only case we find where the \verb|class_sz| theory prediction falls below the simulation measurement, with a ratio $\approx 0.8$.
-The $0.5 < z < 1$ bin for \textit{Planck} exhibits some mild $\ell$ dependence, steadily increasing to past $1.25$.
-For SO, the results remain broadly similar to those obtained with the fiducial GNFW profile in Fig.~\ref{ksz_so}, but cluster around $\approx 1.20$ rather than $1.25$.
+For SO, the results remain broadly similar to those obtained with the fiducial GNFW profile in Fig.~\ref{ksz_so}, but cluster around $\approx 1.3$-$1.4$ rather than $1.5$.
 However, the lack of scale dependence persists.
 Overall, these results provide strong evidence that our theory calculation is not simply missing an overall factor compared to the simulations, and indicate that the differences we find are genuine limitations of the current halo model calculation.